KevinWang94/KevinWang94.github.io/_posts/2016-06-07-SovietSatellites3.md

 a huge rink that's part of a larger winter sports complex outside of Almaty.
-It was used in 2011 to host the Winter Asian Games, and also would have been used for the 2022 Winter Olympics had Almaty's bin won out over Beijing's.
+It was used in 2011 to host the Winter Asian Games, and also would have been used for the 2022 Winter Olympics had Almaty's bid won out over Beijing's.
 We also (somewhat foolishly) decided to hike up this steep structure behind the rink that was built to stop mudslides.
 The view from the top was beautiful though!